 - Do not capitalize entire words.
 Emphasize important content via text labels (e.g., ‘Warning’, ‘Note’).

 - Avoid underlining, except for clickable links.

 - Content is displayed such that it is challenging to distinguish key and supporting information.

-- Expiration dates and QR codes are small (one-half inch square or less) and difficult to locate.
+- Expiration dates and QR codes are small and difficult to locate.

 RecommendationKey information stands apart

-- Present key information in large and/or boldface type.
-(Use minimum of 14 pt).
+- Present key information in large and/or boldface font (minimum 14 point, ideally 18 point or larger).

-Information can be provided with poor color contrast.
-It can be challenging to perceive key information.
+Information may be provided with poor color contrast, making it challenging to perceive key information.

-Color contrast needs to allow for better differentiation between the text and background.
-Provide a minimum contrast ratio of 4.5:1 for 14 pt or smaller and 3:1 for larger text.
-Contrast ratio compares relative luminance of text and background color and can be measured using free color contrast checker tools like The Paciello Group Interactive’s (TPGi’s) Colour Contrast Analyser (CCA).
+Color contrast should allow for clear differentiation between the text and background.
+Provide a minimum contrast ratio of 4.5:1 for 14 point or smaller font and 3:1 for larger font.
+Contrast ratio compares relative luminance of text and background color and can be measured using free color contrast checker tools like TPGi’s Colour Contrast Analyser (CCA).

-- Too much information can be presented in a format that is difficult to follow.
-It can be difficult to understand what is meant to be read and in what order.
+- Too much information can be presented in a format that is difficult to follow with individual steps consuming variable amounts of page space.